The world of food is filled with misconceptions. And I love to do my best to clarify them.

 Today’s clarification: Risotto.

-Creamy, rich and delicious, risotto has a reputation of being a laborious and challenging dish to prepare.
+Creamy, rich, and delicious, risotto has a reputation for being a laborious and challenging dish to prepare.
 I disagree.
 Risotto is just Italian rice.
 We know how to make rice, right?
 If not – which is fine, many people actually do not know how to handle this household staple – you should probably start there.
 Here’s a good resource to help you out.

 Once you have basic rice down, risotto is only slightly more complex.
 But certainly not out of your capabilities.
 Here are three things you need to know for a successful pot of risotto.

 - You need a specific kind of rice.
 A high starch, short-grain rice is ideal for absorbing liquid and producing a creamy, not mushy, texture.
 The most common risotto rice is called Arborio.
 Pick some up in the bulk section of your local co-op.

 - Use a heavy-bottomed pot, such as a Dutch oven, to prevent sticking or, worst-case scenario – burning.